The Morning After Pill: Everything You Need to Know

 - It’s an emergency contraceptive method.
-Thus, you should only use it in situations when some surprise accident took place.
+Thus, you should only use it in situations when some surprise accident has taken place.
 If you forgot to take your birth control or the condom broke, this is the time to use it.

 - It’s not a consistent solution.
 This doesn’t take the place of other preventative methods, but rather should only be used for a single event.
 Using it regularly can cause other health problems for a woman.

 - Its effectiveness decreases over time.
-If you take it within 24 hours of having sec, its efficiency rate is 95%.
+If you take it within 24 hours of having sex, its efficiency rate is 95%.
 It reduces to 60% after 72 hours.

 - It doesn’t prevent sexually transmitted infections (STI’s).
 Its only function is to prevent unwanted pregnancy.

 - Take it after sex.
 It’s only used after having sex after realizing that there is a pregnancy risk.
 It’s not effective if you take it before sexual relations.

 - Keep using your normal birth control.
 For the rest of the month after your next period, the woman should keep using her normal method of birth control.
 This pill doesn’t mean that you should stop using your other contraceptives.

 You’ll get a bottle with one or two pills for you to take every 12 hours.
 What it does is inhibit fertilization.
 If the woman is in the first cycle of menstruation, then it inhibits ovulation.
 If an egg has already been released, it acts as a barrier so that it doesn’t read the uterus and combine with sperm.

 In the case of a previously existing pregnancy, the morning after pill will not cause an abortion.
 Therefore, the following article published by the Public Health Service of Mexico admits that the idea that it is abortifacient is erroneous.